CAE Reading and Use of English Practice Test 4

 Part 3

-Pole (n) — long and thing piece of wood (or other material).
-My father is a proud owner of a huge collection of fishing poles.
+Pole (n) — long and thin piece of wood (or other material).
+My father is the proud owner of a huge collection of fishing poles.

 Boost (v) — encourage, help or improve.
 Increase speed of.
 Holidays really help to boost sales throughout the world.